-Within two (2) business days of receiving the complaint, the CO will initiate a formal investigation to determine whether the Complainant has been subjected to unlawful discrimination/retaliation.
-A principal will not conduct an investigation unless directed to do so by the CO, but will follow the protocols established in West Virginia State Board of Education policy 4373 to require that the investigation will be completed as soon as practicable but no later than ten (10) school days following the reported violation.
+Within two business days of receiving the complaint, the CO will initiate a formal investigation to determine whether the Complainant has been subjected to unlawful discrimination/retaliation.
+A principal will not conduct an investigation unless directed to do so by the CO, but will follow the protocols established in West Virginia Board of Education policy 4373 to require that the investigation will be completed as soon as practicable but no later than ten school days following the reported violation.

 Simultaneously, the CO will inform the individual alleged to have engaged in the discriminatory or retaliatory conduct (hereinafter referred to as the "Respondent") that a complaint has been received.
-The Respondent will be informed about the nature of the allegations and provided with a copy of any relevant policies and/or administrative guidelines, including Policy 2260 - Nondiscrimination and Access to Equal Educational Opportunity.
-The Respondent must also be informed of the opportunity to submit a written response to the complaint within five (5) business days.
+The Respondent will be informed about the nature of the allegations and provided with a copy of any relevant policies and/or administrative guidelines.
+The Respondent must also be informed of the opportunity to submit a written response to the complaint within five business days.